Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, very concise sentence with no fluff.
-It efficiently conveys the tool's purpose.
+The description is a single, front-loaded sentence with zero wasted words, perfectly concise for the tool's simple purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.